 15. October 2018- An architect’s and engineers report to formally assess the building’s condition is commissioned.
 It is paid for by a $10,000 grant by the City of Trinidad.
 Drone photography is taken of the roof.
 An all-day planning retreat is held and attended by the entire board and other key supporters.

 16. Year End 2018- Approximately $75,000 has been raised or donated in cash or via in-kind since July 2017.

 17. 2019: With the support of CPI and the National Park Service, Temple Aaron begins applying for National Landmark Status.
 A State Historical Fund grant application was submitted on April 1, 2019 for priority repairs and restoration.
 The Seder (in April) sells out at its maximum capacity of forty people.
 Temple Aaron celebrates its 130th Anniversary with a momentous three-day gala celebration in June, and TATC also participates in the Society for Crypto-Judaic Studies annual conference in Denver.
 TATC receives its 501(c)(3) designation from the IRS, and the Freudenthal Foundation is dissolved.
 All Temple fiscal and other activities are now conducted under the auspices of TATC.

 18. 2020: A challenging year, but not without its bright spots.
-Most in-person activities were cancelled, but we did hold in-person, socially distanced Rosh Hashanah services.
+Most in-person activities were cancelled, but in-person, socially distanced Rosh Hashanah services were held.
 Temple Aaron joined the Zoom movement by live-streaming those services and conducting virtual events including a screening of Children of the Inquisition.
 TATC ended the year on very bright notes with Rabbi Dr. Rob Lennick agreeing to serve as the temple's rabbi, and with receipt of two important grants.
 The year closes with launching of the temple's 100x6 campaign to raise $100,000 in six months.
 More here about all the latest initiatives.